seratch/bolt-starter/README.md

 <img src="https://github.com/seratch/bolt-starter/raw/master/images/glitch_live_app.png" width=400 />

-You must see `https://{some-fancy-name}.glitch.me/` URL in the right pane on CodeSandbox.
+You must see `https://{some-fancy-name}.glitch.me/` URL in the Live App settings on Glitch.

 You can go with `https://{some-fancy-name}.glitch.me/slack/events` for all of the Slack App Request URLs.